E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Keeping students informed of their progress:

 Even though I inform students about my expectations, I still have NNES students who are disappointed by their final grade.
-What can I do to help these students appraise their course performance accurately?
+What can I do to help these students assess their course performance accurately?

 Answer: It may take a while for NNES students to get accustomed to the American grading system and to realize how their performance is evaluated.
 This problem may be exacerbated if there is no opportunity for the student to talk to you in a private setting.
 To help these students:

-• Describe in detail your grading method in the syllabus and review it in class.
-You can also give them the formula and examples to calculate their own grade.
+• Describe your grading method in detail on the course syllabus and review it in class.
+You can also give students the formulas you will use for calculating their grades and instructions for how to use these formulas correctly.

-• Encourage students to come and discuss their performance during your office hours.
+• Encourage students to come and discuss their performance with you during your office hours.

 • Give a diagnostic assignment early in the semester to identify NNES students who need additional help.

 • Schedule regular conference sessions with NNES students at risk.
 During these sessions, you may want to give them feedback on their performance and what it means in terms of your grading criteria.
 Give them specific advice on what they should do to improve their performance in your class.
-You can refer them to the Center for English Language Support to seek tutorial help.
+You can refer them to a tutoring center for English Language Learners at your college or to your department’s tutors for extra help.

 • Allow students to hand in extra-credit work geared toward their specific weaknesses.
-For example, if the student needs to improve his summarizing and paraphrasing skills, you may want to give him assignments where he can practice these skills.
+For example, if a student needs to improve his summarizing and paraphrasing skills, you may want to give him assignments in which he can practice these skills.

 Back to the Top